k2loo/Decent-Skins/README.md

 # Decent Skins for VCV Rack
 Rid yourself of those pesky light mode modules in your rack with Decent Skins.
-Thus far 500ish modules from 20 or so brands have a more sensible color scheme offered here.
+Over 600 modules from 25 brands have a more sensible color scheme offered here.
+Grey, black, purple, whatever fits your fancy as long as it's dark.

 ![decent skins thumb](/.github/thumb-1000x503.png)